 - Training programmes to improve productivity and quality.

 - Payments above the minimum wage for cooperative employees.

 - Programmes to raise awareness of child labour issues.

-Despite government initiatives, cooperatives still have many organizational and financial difficulties.
+Despite government initiatives, cooperatives still have many organisational and financial difficulties.
 The establishment of the ECOOKIM union is a framework for the development of marginalized producers through the production and marketing of cocoa and coffee.
-The Fairtrade market represents real hope for the business and organizational development of member co-operatives and the economic development of their communities.
+The Fairtrade market represents real hope for the business and organisational development of member co-operatives and the economic development of their communities.